4.1.3. Rules for adding attributes to roads and road sections

 4.1.3.1.
 Road classes

-General rules for assigning names to roads of this class are given in Section 3.3.2.1. class.
+General rules for assigning road classes are listed in section 3.3.2.1. class.

 4.1.3.1.1.
 District roads (class 5)

-General rules for assigning roads to a class can be found under point 3.3.2.1.5.
+General rules for assigning roads to a class are listed under point 3.3.2.1.5.

 For Russia and other former Soviet countries, this chart provides more information: